 - Students enrolled in Algebra 1 or Geometry will be administered the FS-aligned, End of Course (EOC) exam in place of the Mathematics FSA.
 Refer to the Middle School, End of Course Exams section for additional information.

-- Students enrolled in Civics are administered the NGSSS-aligned EOC assessments.
+- Students enrolled in Civics are administered the NGSSS-aligned EOC assessment.

 - Students in grade 8 are administered the NGSSS-aligned Florida Statewide Science Assessment (SSA), except in cases where students are enrolled in a science course requiring an EOC.

-The following chart reflects the public school grading system and interpretation of letter grades used to measure student success in grade 6 through 12, as defined by state statute.
+The grading scale and interpretation of letter grades in grade 6 through 12 are defined by state statute as described in the following chart.
 (F.S.
 1003.437)

 |B||80%-89%||3||Above Average Progress|